Private Market Insights

 The opportunity set within public markets is not what it used to be.
 The number of U.S. publicly traded companies peaked at 8,134 in 1996 and has dropped by nearly half to 4,265 (including to OTC listings).1

-Line chart showing number of publicly traded companies from 1996 to 2018
+Line chart showing public companies traded from 1996 to 2018

 The Wilshire 5000 index, which used to be synonymous with the total U.S. stock market, today has only about 3,600 holdings.2